KubicTech/swish-interview/ANSWERS.md

    - Using ArgoCD or an abstraction in front of it that interacts with a git repo would take care of this.
 You would need to corelate the usage with a specific user by adding metadata for who deploys it and then could filter for that metadata in prometheus/grafana/etc in order to create a dashboard to track it.
 3. Taken care of with the above.
 4. Previously a combination of cert-manager and external-dns has worked well for this.
 I would see if ssh/sftp access is absolutely required as well or if there are other solutions as I dislike the idea of having the nodes accessible.
 5. 1.
-Previously I've utilized cache disks (pvcs with persistent data for bootstrapping) and startup jobs to bootstrap data that was needed but those data sets were much smaller so I doubt they would scale for this.
+In previous projects, I've utilized cache disks (PVCs with persistent data for bootstrapping) and startup jobs to load required data.
+However, these were implemented for much smaller datasets, so I doubt they would scale effectively for the requirements mentioned here.
    2. - I haven't had to deal with that issue before so it would take a fair amount of time to learn and architect.
 I know of some tools in the space like Apache Spark and Dask but have not used them.
       - Since I don't have experience with these tools or requirements I wouldn't be able to Architect this on my own without lots of research and testing.
 Reaching out to a team member with experience for direction would be my first step here.
       - If I was to have to architect this myself without assistance or guidance